stefanholek/gpgkeys/README.txt

 and keyrings from the command line.
 It comes in the form of a shell, with commands resembling GnuPG CLI commands and their options.
-Its main feature is end-to-end TAB completion.
+Its main feature is end-to-end tab completion.

 gpgkeys also serves as testbed for the development of the kmd_ and rl_ Python libraries.